Update August 2022 – Just a few spots left – don’t miss out ! Contact us as soon as possible if you wish to register for the conference.

 16.00 – 16.45

-Palliative Care Nurse Practitioners will have an education/networking afternoon from 12 noon – 4pm, topics to be advised.
+Palliative Care Nurse Practitioners will have an education/networking morning 9.30-11.30am, topics to be advised.
 We would like to thank the College of Nurses for funding this study day opportunity.

-We will also facilitate networking opportunities for other groups from 2pm – 4 pm.
+We will also facilitate networking opportunities for other groups from 9.30 – 11.30am and hope to include –

 If you are interested in joining the networking afternoon and one of the specialty groups, please inform us on registration.

-If you have another specialty group you would like to meet up with please inform us on your registration and we will do what we can to facilitate that too.
+If you have another specialty group you would like to meet up with please inform us on your registration and we will endeavour to facilitate this also.

-Both the networking day and symposium will be held at QT Queenstown/Rydges.
+Both the symposium & networking morning will be held at QT Queenstown/Rydges.

 Access to the venue is from either 30 Brunswick Street or 28 Lake Esplanade.